hpdobrica/digital-garden-public/K8S Object.md

 date : 07-11-2021
 ---

-To see a list of available [[Kubernetes]] objects on your cluster, you can run:
+To see a list of available [[Kubernetes MOC]] objects on your cluster, you can run:

 ```bash